MicrosoftDocs/OfficeDocs-SharePoint/migration/MySites-to-OneDrive-Migration-Guide.md

 - **Be public about the timeline.** Publish the migration timeline and how it will impact them.
 Include any end user calls to action.</br></br>

-- **Reassure your users.** Assure them that if they have content already in OneDrive, that their content is safe and won’t be overwritten.</br></br>
+- **Reassure your users.** Assure them that if they have content already in OneDrive, that their content is safe and won't be overwritten.</br></br>

 - **Opting out**.
 Let them know whether individuals can opt-out of the migration process.</br></br>